jj-link/voice-clone-engine/REFACTOR_PLAN.md

 - [ ] Documentation updated
 - [ ] Code follows project style
 - [ ] No debug code left
+- [ ] Error handling is comprehensive
-- [ ] Performance impact considered
+- [ ] Input validation is complete

 ### Commit Categories
 Use these prefixes for commits: